Yuvi1530-dev/user_sticky_-notes/README.md

 Node : v21.3.0

 Installation:
-To get started with the Weekday Project, follow these steps:
+To get started with the UserStickyNotes Project, follow these steps:

 Open your terminal or command prompt on your computer.